 Steve is actively composing and recording orchestral music for film.
 He worked on the feature motion picture, Ernest Goes To Jail.
 One of his arrangements was included in the Oliver Stone film U-Turn, featuring Sean Penn, Nick Nolte, and Jennifer Lopez.
 Steve also had an arrangement in The Ice Storm staring Kevin Kline and Sigourney Weaver.
 Steve composed music for Pippy Goes to The City, a short subject film distributed by Carmike Theaters, and in 2004, Steve served as orchestrator and supervising copyist for Hoodwinked: The True Story of Little Red Riding Hood, which was a #1 top grossing movie in the nation featuring Glenn Close, Anne Hathaway, and James Belushi.
 Later that year, Steve served as arranger for CMT’s broadcast of The 100 Greatest Love Songs, featuring Sarah Evans, Kenny Rogers, Randy Travis, Dolly Parton, Brad Paisley, and many more.
 Since 2005, Steve has composed original music for several short films including Docking Faith, Selling Points, In the Shadow of the Asylum, and The Occurrence.

 Steve’s presence in the film community has dramatically increased since 2014.
 A catalyst in luring music production for film to Nashville, he has served as orchestrator and conductor for four theatrically released films: Against the Sun, The Song, War Room and Woodlawn.
-Steve is currently serving as a composer of original music for films in production: Match Breaker, Heaven Bound and The Boonies.
+Steve composed and recorded the songs of Christina Grimmie for the film The Matchbreaker just weeks before she was slain by a crazed fan.
+"Christina was a complete joy to work with, a true professional, unassuming and excessively talented.
+Her death was such a tragic loss for us all."

 In September of 2011, the Southeast Kansas Symphony commissioned Steve to write and conduct a composition titled The Kansas Suite.
 The three-movement piece was overwhelmingly received and featured flat-pick guitarist Tim May and his Celtic fiddler wife, Gretchen, in a crossover of symphony and bluegrass music.
 In addition, the first half of the concert featured Steve conducting a program of his own original classical compositions.